bezmi/sheets-queue-appscript/DEPLOY.md

 This document provides a step-by-step guide for system administrators to deploy the Live Queue System using Google Sheets and GitHub Pages.

+### Depoly locally (testing/development only)
+For quick iteration during testing only, you can deploy the frontend locally instead of via GitHub pages

+1. Follow the google sheet and apps script setup step below.
+2. once you have the web app url, simply call `./deploy-test.sh <your web app url>`.
+3. you should be able to access the app via the link printed by the deploy script

 ### Part 1: Google Sheet & Apps Script Setup

 This part creates the backend "database" and API for the application.